near/docs/docs/validator/validator-faq.md

 Once you run 'near login', a folder, called 'neardev', will be created in the directory in which you ran 'near login'.

-## Why did my node got kicked-out of the validation process on TestNet?
+## Why did my node get kicked-out of the validation process on TestNet?

 You might be kicked out because your node is not producing enough blocks.
 Please try again or open an issue on GitHub if you are experiencing reoccurring issues.
 Please note that sometimes we had to reset the TestNet, and nodes might need to be reinstalled to work properly.
+We normally announce these updates in our official [Telegram Validator channel](https://t.me/near_validators) and [Github](https://github.com/nearprotocol/stakewars).

 ## After logging into the shell with 'near login', I always receive an error message “Exceeded 10 status check attempts.”
 How should I solve this?